 Successful candidates will develop and carry out research projects under the guidance and mentorship of Caltech faculty, postdoctoral scholars, and graduate students.
 Throughout this 10-week program, STW prize fellows participate in educational and social events sponsored by SFP, as well as additional specialized activities with the KNI community, to gain new technical skills and experience life as a researcher at Caltech.

-We highly recommend that candidates learn about and reach out to individual faculty members with whom they would like to work prior to submitting SURF or WAVE applications.
+We highly recommend that candidates learn about and reach out to individual faculty members with whom they would like to work prior to submitting their WAVE application.
 You may find more information about the KNI-affiliated faculty members on our website; however, candidates may work with non-affiliated KNI faculty as well, so long as the research project is related to nanoscience, e.g. quantum information, photonics, bio- or medical-engineering, sustainability, etc..

 If you have any questions, please contact Tiffany Kimoto at firstname.lastname@example.org.